 The policy applies to all peer-reviewed journal articles authored or co-authored by a SUNY Oneonta campus author, except for any articles published before the adoption of this policy.
 This policy does not preclude voluntary deposit of other scholarly and creative work into an open access repository.

 Campus authors grant permission to SUNY Oneonta to reproduce and display accepted peer-reviewed journal articles on behalf of the authors.
-This non-exclusive grant of copyright license to the college is limited to including the final version article in a non-commercial open access repository unless the journal allows for open access to the published version.
+This non-exclusive grant of copyright license to the institution is limited to including the final version article in a non-commercial open access repository unless the journal allows for open access to the published version.

 The Provost or Provost’s designee will waive application of the License for any article and/or accept a publisher’s embargo/delay of access for a specified period upon explicit direction by the author(s).